-Open-access textbooks, journals, images, videos, and other resources has been one of the most exciting developments in academic scholarship during the last two decades.
+Open-access textbooks, journals, images, videos, and other educational resources has been one of the most exciting developments in academic scholarship during the last two decades.
 In response to the rising costs of academic publishing and higher education, many concerned scholars have decided to publish their work with open copyright licenses.
 These open access resources are free to everyone without hindrance of subscription fees, licensing terms, logins, contracts, and other barriers.
 They provide universal access to research and knowledge.

 Faculty, below is a compilation of some of the most popular websites for open access textbooks and educational resources.
 If you are interested in learning more about how you can incorporate these resources into your course, please let a UI&U Librarian know.
 We would be happy to help.